The rise of remote working has also lead to a massive rise in coworking spaces in the past few years as well.

 Vibe: Definitely more serious than Nest.
 It was quiet and felt like an office more than a community space.

 We also liked the kitchen and free coffee and cookies here.
-It felt very focused and is definitely designed to bring out the productive part of you (no matter how small that may be haha).
+It felt very focused and is definitely designed to bring out the productive part of you (no matter how small that may be).

 Perfect for Workers Staying in Playacar

-Some benefits of the Cowork-In space is that it is close to the popular Playacar Community, and the monthly plan comes with 24/7 access to the space.
+Some benefits of the Cowork-In space in Playa del Carmen is that it is close to the popular Playacar Community and the monthly plan comes with 24/7 access to the space.

 Some things I didn’t like were that it is small, so there’s less of a variety of spaces to choose from like we had at Nest, and is also farther away from the downtown area.
-To get to the shops, restaurants, and beaches of Playa del Carmen, you will need to take a taxi.
+To get to the shops, restaurants, and beaches of Playa del Carmen you’ll need to take a taxi.
 There were also some loud planes overhead at times because it’s near the airport.